 User Defined Function can't return XML Data Type.

 User Defined Function can call only Extended Stored Procedure.

 User Defined Function doesn't support set options like set ROWCOUNT etc.

-In this article I try to explain the types of function in sql server with example.
-I hope after reading this article you will be aware about function in Sql Server.
+In this article, I try to explain the types of functions in SQL servers with an example.
+I hope after reading this article you will be aware of the function of SQL Server.
 I would like to have feedback from my blog readers.
 Please post your feedback, question, or comments about this article.

 Take our free skill tests to evaluate your skill!